Panj peer: Sufis

 The above Sufi saints are mentioned (alongside Nizam al-Din Awliya) in the great love-epic of the Sufi poet sayyid Waris Shah, Heer Ranjha, which opens with an invocation to them.

 Rajasthan

 The concept of panch pir in Rajasthan likely derived from the earlier concept of punch pir in Punjab and other parts of northwestern India.
 Which figures were included in the panch pir quintet varied by region, however Goga was usually always included amongst the five.
-In Rajasthan, there panch pir were:
+In Rajasthan, these panch pir were: